andreztz/caffeine-lab/README.md

 # caffeine-lab
-> Inhibits the screensaver and sleep mode like a boos.
+> Inhibits the screensaver and sleep mode like a boss.

 ## Installation